lilysahifulb/up/Readme.md

 ## Pricing

 Updated as of July 2017 based on public information.
+Some services offer a restricted free version, or free access for solo developers – this table is based on commercial use.

 ![pricing table](https://dl.dropboxusercontent.com/u/6396913/Apex/Up/Readme/pricing.png)